zaveriadi7/cosmocloud/README.md

 **3. Redis Service**
 The Redis service, using the official redis image.

+**About helm charts**

+A Helm chart is a package for bundling all the necessary resources to deploy an application on a Kubernetes cluster.
+It consists of collection of files that define and configure the application’s resources,enabling deployment.

+Helm charts consist of three components:

+1. Chart.yaml: Contains metadata about the application, such as its name, version, and any dependencies.

+2. Values.yaml: Specifies values that allow for chart customization.

+3. Templates Directory: Houses template files, which are combined with values from the values.yaml file to generate Kubernetes manifests.

+Helm charts enable the ability to be reused across various environments, simplifying configuration management.
+Each chart can be versioned and maintained independently, helping to streamline the process of managing multiple application versions.

 ## Technical Overview:

 **•	Containerization:** Each service is containerized with Docker, providing portability and consistency across environments.